A Brief History

 Ominously, the Bible has several references to a building of the Third Temple will signal the Second Coming of Christ, and therefore, also the End of Days.
 A considerable number of Jews would like to see a new Temple built over the ruins of the Islamic structures currently on Temple Mount, and many devout Jews pray for this event 3 times per day.
 Temple Mount is sacred to Christians as well as to Jews and Muslims, so any discussion of building or destroying anything there is contentious to say the least.
 No other place on Earth is so sacred to so many people, and unfortunately this one happens to be in a land ever threatened by war.

-Should the Jews build a Third Temple, perhaps on the site immediately adjacent to The Dome of the Rock?
+Question for students (and subscribers): Should the Jews build a Third Temple, perhaps on the site immediately adjacent to The Dome of the Rock?
 Should Jews take their “birthright” and destroy the Islamic buildings and rebuild the Temple where it once stood?
 Should things be left alone?
 Should the US impose our will on this decision?
-Please share your opinions about these contentious arguments.
+Please share your opinions about these contentious arguments in the comments section below this article.

 Your readership is much appreciated!